 Clear Selection: left-click on an empty space in the Piano Roll

-The Detune mode allows you to edit the frequency profile of an individual note, for several types of instruments.
-When you click on a note, the Automation Editor window opens for that note and is labeled "Note detuning".
-The beginning of the note is represented as the beginning of that auto editor.
-You can use your mouse to draw a frequency (pitch) profile graph in both higher and lower frequencies than the base frequency of the original note.
-This profile will be used to produce the final pitch (varying or not) of the note when played.
-Back in the Piano Roll, the note will have blue lines showing that it has been detuned and between which notes.
-VST-based instruments can not be detuned.
+The Detune mode allows you to edit the frequency profile of an individual note.
+When you click on a note, an Automation Editor window opens for that note, and from here you can use your mouse to plot points for a Detune profile graph, this profile will be used to alter the final pitch of the edited note when played.
+Notice that in Piano roll, edited notes will have green lines that reveal their Detune profile.

 The Clipboard buttons allow you to cut, copy, and paste a selection, and the Delete key on the computer keyboard will delete the selected notes.